sanBastia/Sanflix/README.md

 ## Deployment

-right now , i'm using the HEROKU, to deploy this app, the instruction list will be coming soon...
+ I'm using the HEROKU to deploy this app. the instruction list will be coming soon...

 ## Authors